abdul4rehman215/SOC-SOAR-ECOSYSTEM-AWS/02-wazuh-ssh-bruteforce-alerting-lab/README.md

 # 🔐 SSH Brute Force Detection & Real-Time Alerting
-### Wazuh + Slack + Kali Linux (End-to-End SOC Lab)
+### Wazuh + Slack + Kali Linux (SOC Detection Engineering Lab)

-> This project demonstrates how a real Security Operations Center (SOC) detects, correlates, and escalates SSH brute force attacks in real time.
+> This project simulates a real-world SSH brute force attack and demonstrates how a SOC detects, correlates, and escalates authentication abuse in real time using Wazuh and Slack.
-> It simulates attacker behavior, engineers detection logic in Wazuh, and delivers instant alerts to Slack — reflecting how modern blue teams monitor authentication abuse.
+> This is not just tool configuration — it is alert engineering and detection design.

 ---